exodev-exordium/vertus-desktop/README.md

-# Vertus
+# Vertus (Desktop)

 A terminal, ssh, and sftp-client for windows, linux and mac based on electronjs.